-- Be sure to fill out your warranty sheet and email or mail it in to us. - When you are finished installing your fence and gates, be sure to go back and touch up any scuffs or scratches that occurred during shipping or installation using the supplied touch-up paint. - Inspect your fence yearly for any damage that went to bare metal.
-If you find areas with damaged finish down to bare metal, simply use a wire brush to clean the area of dust/ dirt and then use satin black paint with rust-inhibitor to touch the area up. - If you have gates, grease or oil the hinges as needed.
+- Be sure to fill out your warranty sheet and email or mail it in to us. - After installation, go back and touch up any scuffs or scratches that occurred in shipping or installation using the supplied touch-up paint.
+If you only need to make minor touch-ups and are concerned about over spray from the can, you can simply spray some of the paint into the cap of the can (or similar plastic container) and use a small brush or Q-tip for more precise touch-ups. - Inspect your fence yearly for any damage that went to bare metal.
+If you find areas with damaged finish down to bare metal, simply use a wire brush to clean the area of dust/ dirt and then use satin black paint to touch the area up. - If you have gates, grease or oil the hinges as needed.
 Key lockable latches may require a shot of graphite every couple of years to ensure continued smooth operation.